SKalt/SKalt.github.io/content/posts/2020-04-12-submodule_of_local_branch.md

 ---
 title: submodule of a local branch
-layout: main
+tags:
-categories:
+  - git
-  - posts
+  - shell
 ---

 Ever wanted to check in your build artifacts into a build-specific branch?